-All switching power supplies will have some level of common mode noise, the extent of which is dependent on many factors including power supply topology, filter designs and input-to-output isolation, to name a few.
+All switching power supplies will have some level of common mode noise, the extent of which is dependent on many factors including power supply topology, filter designs and input-tooutput isolation, to name a few.
 Since most power supply manufacturers do not specify the common mode noise performance on any of their documentation, the equipment designers are left in the dark when it comes to the common mode noise they will need to deal with.
-Power supplies that address common mode noise by minimizing it to practical levels, and also characterize the common mode noise profile of the units are worth serious consideration.
-Such power supplies will allow test equipment design engineers to determine the potential effects of this noise before spending hours or days characterizing this themselves.